 - abnormal, involuntary eye movements

-Diagnosis of Olivopontocerebellar Atrophy
+How Is Olivopontocerebellar Atrophy

-Neurological disorders that are related to OPA include Parkinson’s disease, which is a nerve disorder that causes shaking of the hands.
+disease.
+This disease is a nerve disorder that causes shaking of the hands.

 Imaging tests used for OPA include:

-- magnetic resonance imaging (MRI) – imaging technique that uses radio waves to
+- MRI: imaging technique that uses radio waves to

 Treatments for OPA include: